-The One Form Tweak That Got Me Amazing Fitness Results
+The One Form Adjustment That Got Me Amazing Fitness Results

 If you’ve done even just one Tone It Up workout, you know that form is everything to us!
 Whether you’re doing a squat, a plank, a deadlift, or a row, moving with mindfulness matters.
 Not only can amazing form keep you injury-free, it can boost the efficacy of your workouts, and get you equally amazing results!
 I mean, I love this stuff so much I got my degree in exercise science!

 And what’s so great about the Tone It Up app is that each of your trainers specializes in something different, so you have the absolute best guidance possible.
 Want perfect barre form?
 Check in with Tori!
 Kickboxing and core work?
 Chyna’s got you covered.
-Need cardio or HIIT tips?
-Stef’s off to the races!
+Need cardio and HIIT tips?
+Stef and Ariel are off to the races!
 Yoga and meditation?
-Miss Karena’s your gorgeous guide.
-And hiii, I’m your girl for all things strength training!
+Karena is your gorgeous guide.
+And hiii, I’m here for all things pre- & postnatal and strength training!
 (Psst if you haven’t checked out the new Tone It Up Strength program with me and Chyna, head to your Tone It Up app right now!)

 So what’s ONE technique tip you can steal from your TIU pros?
 Read on to learn the top form adjustment that has transformed how we do what we do!
 ‘Cuz girl, if we can save you extra time, effort, and unnecessary setbacks, we are here for YOU!!
 Remember: We all started out somewhere.
 And we’re learning and growing and getting stronger TOGETHER.
 Every single day!
-Have a fave form tip we missed?
-Share it in the comments below!
+Can’t wait to see you in the app!

 Keep It Neutral